cmayron/Legal-Calculus/README.md

 The Gate of Consequence is the **final enforcement surface** of the constitutional substrate.

-XXI — Trademark Notice
+XXI — Notice

-LCES™ GateZero is a trademarked governance layer of the Legal Calculus Educational System.
+LCES™ GateZero.
 It designates the constitutional checkpoint that all AI systems must pass before any action, inference, or escalation is permitted.